DarkForte/darkforte.github.io/_posts/2017-4-17-how-to-derive-gradients-in-backprop1.md

 (Picture from: [Zhihu](https://www.zhihu.com/question/47024992/answer/103962301))

 In short, never try to compute matrix-matrix gradients directly in neural networks.
 Make good use of dimension analysis and it can save you tons of trouble.

+Rule two will be covered in the next post.